GsLogiMaker/live-book-bible-reader/README.md

-# live-book-bible
+# Live Book Bible Reader
-A bible reader developed specifically for live-streaming made in Godot.
+A bible reader developed specifically for live-streaming.
+Made in Godot.